Chobani: Later history and expansion

 In 2017, Chobani surpassed Yoplait as the No. 2 manufacturer in overall yogurt.
 The company also announced a $20 million expansion of the Twin Falls plant, with a 70,000 square-foot facility and a new global research and development center.
 When Chobani was launched, Greek yogurt made up less than 1% of the yogurt market in the U.S. As of 2017, Greek yogurt accounted for 50% of U.S. yogurt sales.

 In September 2022, Chobani withdrew its plans for an initial public offering of more than $10 billion citing current market conditions.
 It had filed to go public in July 2021.
+At the time, the company had experienced five consecutive years with net losses, and some investors were concerned that the $10 billion valuation was too high.

-On October 16, 2025, Chobani announced it had secured $0.65B in equity capital to expand production at its facilities in New York and Idaho, valuing the company at about $20B.
-The New York Times reported that Chobani expects $3.8B in net sales in 2025, a 28% increase from the previous year.
-The funds will finance a 50% production increase at its Idaho plant and upgrades to its $1.2B upstate New York facility.
+In May 2025, the company acquired Daily Harvest and expanded into ready to eat meals.
+On October 16, 2025, Chobani announced it had secured $0.65B in equity capital to expand production at its facilities in New York and Idaho.
+The funds will help finance a $500 million plant expansion in Idaho, expected to increase the factory's production by nearly 50%, and the construction of a new $1.2 billion food-processing plant in Rome, New York.
+With the Idaho plant expansion, the company reached an agreement with a local water municipality to pump an additional one million gallons of water daily from the Eastern Snake River Plain Aquifer, requiring the construction of a Chobani-funded booster pump station to draw more groundwater as well as publicly funded pumps and motors.
+In 2026, Chobani broke ground on the $567 million expansion of its La Colombe facility in Norton Shores, MI.

 Products

 Containers of Chobani yogurt in a store.

 Initial Chobani yogurt flavors included plain, vanilla, strawberry, peach, and blueberry.
-Later products included a yogurt-based condiment, plant-based beverages with organic oats as well as milk and cream from the company's yogurt-making process, four flavors of iced coffee, a nutritional shakes, and probiotic yogurt and drinks.
+Later products included a yogurt-based condiment, plant-based beverages with organic oats as well as milk and cream from the company's yogurt-making process, four flavors of iced coffee, nutritional shakes, and probiotic yogurt and drinks.
 Restaurants offering Chobani products include Tim Hortons.

 Employees

 Approximately 30% of Chobani's workforce consists of refugees and immigrants.
 In 2016, following reports on Chobani's practice of employing refugees, the company received calls for boycotts and death threats.

 In April 2016, Chobani announced it was giving 10 percent of its ownership stake to its employees.
-The company allotted shares to its employees based on tenure, reportedly helping some of the company's longest serving employees become millionaires.
-In October 2016, the company announced that it was implementing a program to give six weeks of paid parental leave to new parents.
+The company allotted shares to its employees based on tenure, and would be paid out at the time that the company goes public or is sold to another entity.
+In October 2016, the company announced that it was implementing a program to give six weeks of paid parental leave to new parents, later increased to 12 weeks in 2025.
 In 2021, wages increased for the company's hourly workers, making up 70% of people employed by the company, from $13 to at least $15.